 Society of Family Planning Lifetime Achievement Award

-The Society of Family Planning Lifetime Achievement Award, created in 2005, honors individuals and/or teams who have dedicated their careers to advancing the science of abortion and contraception, and have supported others in achieving their own success.
+The Society of Family Planning Lifetime Achievement Award, created in 2005, is for individuals and/or teams who have dedicated their careers to advancing the science of abortion and contraception, and have supported others in achieving their own success.

 • 2021: Roger Rochat, MD